0

 Many food service operations lose time and efficiency on simple handover tasks: passing prepared items, managing pickup orders, handling packaged food, or supervising refrigerated storage.
 These actions are necessary but add no culinary or brand value, while increasing queue pressure and staffing needs.

 This category of solutions enables controlled self-service pickup and basic food retail, allowing customers to collect items independently.
 Operations remain unchanged, but counter load is reduced and availability is extended beyond staffed hours.
-Deployment is fast, with minimal operational risk.

 This level is especially useful for QSRs, cafés, bakeries, and food brands that want immediate relief during peak hours or a low-risk entry into automation.

-Customers pick up food or drinks from smart lockers.
 Access is validated via QR, app, or order code, and all pickups are logged.
 No active preparation or mechanical dispensing is involved.

 Lower counter staffing pressure